Ylianst/MeshCentral/docs/docs/meshcentral/openidConnectStrategy.md

 #### Introduction

-As of [MeshCentral `v1.0.86`]() and the writing of this documentation, the node module that handles everything was changed from [passport-openid-connect](https://github.com/jaredhanson/passport-openidconnect) to [openid-client](https://github.com/panva/node-openid-client).
+As of MeshCentral `v1.1.22` and the writing of this documentation, the node module that handles everything was changed from [passport-openid-connect](https://github.com/jaredhanson/passport-openidconnect) to [openid-client](https://github.com/panva/node-openid-client).
 As a result of this change, multiple properties in the config have been depcrecated; this means some options in the strategy arent being used anymore.
 These are often referred to as "old configs" by this documentation.

 #### *Migrating Old Configs*

-We upgraded but what about all the existing users, we couldn't just invalidate every config pre `1.0.86`.
+We upgraded but what about all the existing users, we couldn't just invalidate every config pre `v1.1.22`.
 So in an effort to allow greater flexibility to all users of MeshCentral, and what futures scholars will all agree was an obvious move, all the depreciated configs will continue working as expected.
 Using any of the old options will just generate a warning in the authlog and will not stop you from using this the OIDC strategy with outdated configs, however if both the equivalent new and old config are set the new config will be used.

 #### *Old Config Example*
 ```json